Fox-ML-infrastructure/Fox-v1-infra/legal/PRIVACY_POLICY.md

 - **Communication** — Responding to inquiries and providing information
 - **Legal compliance** — Complying with legal obligations and responding to legal requests

-### 5.2 No Sharing or Selling
+### 5.2 No Sharing or Selling — Permanent Commitment

+**We will NEVER sell user data.
+This is a permanent, non-negotiable commitment to protecting client privacy.**

 **We do NOT:**

-- ❌ **Sell data** — We do not sell, rent, or trade any information
+- ❌ **Sell data** — We do not sell, rent, trade, or monetize any user data, now or in the future
 - ❌ **Share with third parties** — We do not share information with third parties (except as required by law)
-- ❌ **Use for marketing** — We do not use information for marketing purposes without consent
+- ❌ **Use for marketing** — We do not use information for marketing purposes without explicit consent
 - ❌ **Create profiles** — We do not create user profiles or behavioral tracking
+- ❌ **Monetize data** — We do not monetize, license, or derive revenue from user data in any form

+**This commitment applies to:**
+- All software usage data (which we do not collect)
+- All licensing and support communications
+- All consulting engagement data (NDA-protected)
+- Any information collected through website interactions

+**This policy will not change.** Even if our business model evolves, we will never sell user data.
+This is a core privacy principle that protects our clients' confidentiality and trust.

 ---